The Best Bite Alarms

 Setting an alarm up couldn't be simpler.
 There is a metal screw thread at the base of the alarm head, which attaches to either a bank stick or pod system.
 Your rod then sits on top of the alarm, with the line running over the detection mechanism, which is generally a wheel or plate, depending on the manufacturer.
 A bobbin indicator is clipped between the alarm and the reel to create some tension to emphasise line movement.

-What do all the settings do?
+What do all the settings do on a bite alarm?

 Modern alarms tend to come with a variety of settings such as sensitivity, volume, tone and the ability to vary LED colour.